Irregular bleeding / periods / menstrual irregularity

 • Exercise moderation

-Understanding how these lifestyle changes affect your body can help in managing irregular periods more effectively.
+Understanding how these lifestyle changes affect your body can help you manage irregular periods better.

 • Combined oral contraceptive pill to regulate cycles.
-These methods of birth control can help in maintaining a regular menstrual cycle and managing symptoms of irregular bleeding.
+These methods of birth control can help maintain a regular menstrual cycle and manage symptoms of irregular bleeding.

 • Progestogen-only therapies